What’s the Difference Between Group Life and Individual Life Insurance?

 With an individual policy, you’re paying for your Life Insurance from post-tax income (i.e. after tax and National Insurance have already been deducted).
 Plus, you pay for cover out of your own pocket rather than having it paid for by your employer.

-Life Insurance and trusts
+Life Insurance and Trusts

 With an individual policy, you have control over the size of your Life Insurance payout.

-Individual Life Insurance also allows for you to adjust the benefit to suit your needs.
+Individual Life Insurance also allows you to adjust the benefit to suit your needs.
 You can choose a Decreasing Life Insurance policy, where the benefit falls over time (usually in line with your mortgage) or Level Life Insurance, where the benefit remains fixed.

 How Much Company Life Insurance Can I Get?